 Sequence comparison is actually a very complicated topic, and there is no easy way to decide if two sequences are equal.
 The basic problem is the meaning of the letters in a sequence are context dependent - the letter "A" could be part of a DNA, RNA or protein sequence.
-Biopython uses alphabet objects as part of each Seq object to try and capture this information - so comparing two Seq objects means considering both the sequence strings and the alphabets.
+Biopython uses alphabet objects as part of each Seq object to try to capture this information - so comparing two Seq objects could mean considering both the sequence strings and the alphabets.

-For example, you might argue that the two DNA Seq objects Seq("ACGT", IUPAC.unambiguous\dna) and Seq("ACGT", IUPAC.ambiguous\dna) should be equal, even though they do have different alphabets.
+For example, you might argue that the two DNA Seq objects Seq("ACGT", IUPAC.unambiguous_dna) and Seq("ACGT", IUPAC.ambiguous_dna) should be equal, even though they do have different alphabets.
 Depending on the context this could be important.

-This gets worse - suppose you think Seq("ACGT", IUPAC.unambiguous\dna) and Seq("ACGT") (i.e. the default generic alphabet) should be equal.
+This gets worse - suppose you think Seq("ACGT", IUPAC.unambiguous_dna) and Seq("ACGT") (i.e. the default generic alphabet) should be equal.
 Then, logically, Seq("ACGT", IUPAC.protein) and Seq("ACGT") should also be equal.
-Now, in logic if A = B and B = C, by transitivity we expect A = C. So for logical consistency we'd require Seq("ACGT", IUPAC.unambiguous\dna) and Seq("ACGT", IUPAC.protein) to be equal - which most people would agree is just not right.
-This transitivity problem would also have implications for using Seq objects as Python dictionary keys.
+Now, in logic if A = B and B = C, by transitivity we expect A = C. So for logical consistency we'd require Seq("ACGT", IUPAC.unambiguous_dna) and Seq("ACGT", IUPAC.protein) to be equal - which most people would agree is just not right.
+This transitivity also has implications for using Seq objects as Python dictionary keys.